PyBlade/pyblade-articles/articles/maintaining-a-websocket-connection/maintaining-a-websocket-connection.md

 ## Summary

 Instead of writing overly defensive code to maintain a websocket connection we can instead forget about the connection that failed and create a new one.
-Because the connection is a context, any data that was stored in memory is not lost when the websocket connection is lost and is still available to us as we yield another websocket context.
+Because the connection is a context, any data that was stored in memory is not lost when the websocket connection is lost and is still available to us as we yield another websocket return into an identical context.

+By using this framework you can do anything you want within the `while websocket.open` loop, record streaming data, a trading algorithm, etc. This can be made even more resiliant by running inside a Docker container with a restart policy, a topic for another article perhaps.

-I hope you found this useful, I will build on this in my next article, a custom websocket context manager.
+I will build on this in my next article, a custom websocket context manager.